navgurukul/newton/variables/variables/variables-intro.md

 ### Dry Run

-Aap sab ko yeh questions pen and paper use kar kar karne hai.
-Saari exercises aap apni notebooks mei solve kar kar, ek doosre ke solution ko check karayein.
+You all have to do these questions using pen and paper.
+Solve all the exercises in your notebooks and ask other people around you to check the solution.

-Variables ka dry run samajhne ke liye aap iss video ko dekhein aur samjhe.
+To understand about the dry run of variables,please see this video.
 @[youtube](https://www.youtube.com/watch?v=9PnmC9NAvzU)